cnweisop/paws/README.md

 ## Description

-This is a seed for single-page user driven web apps.
+This project aims to be a seed for single-page user driven web apps.
-The backend uses the play framework with securesocial for the authentication and security layer.
+The backend uses the Play Framework with SecureSocial for the authentication and security layer.
-The frontend uses AngularJs with Bootstrap for styling.
+The frontend uses AngularJS with Bootstrap CSS.

 ## Follow Us on Twitter